cloudfoundry/community/toc/rfc/rfc-0007-repository-ownership.md

 ### Ownership model

-We can represent the ownership structure of the repositories in the `cloudfoundry` GitHub organization as a partition of the set of repositories.
+We can represent the ownership structure of the repositories in CFF Managed Github Orgs as a partition of the set of repositories.
 Each Working Group has a subset of repositories that it owns, and there are separate subsets under ownership of the TOC and of the CF Foundation staff, respectively.
-Finally, there are two separate subsets of unmanaged
-repositories: ones that are archived and ones that are active.
-Since this collection of subsets is a partition, the subsets MUST be mutually exclusive and comprehensively exhaustive: each repository in the organization is in exactly one of these subsets.
+Finally, there are two separate subsets of unmanaged repositories: ones that are archived and ones that are active.
+Since this collection of subsets is a partition, the subsets MUST be mutually exclusive and comprehensively
+exhaustive: each repository in a CFF Managed Github Org is in exactly one of these subsets.

 The subset of repositories that each Working Group owns MUST be identical to the set of repositories listed in its charter description.
 This set of